cscart/docs/en/cscart_addons/addons/pop_up_notifications_pro/index.rst

 Overview
 --------

-    **The Pop-Up Notifications Pro add-on** allows to show engaging pop-ups in the most important touchpoint with your customers to guide them through the sales funnel, deliver special offerings and increase conversion.
+    **The Pop-Up PRO add-on** allows to show engaging pop-ups in the most important touchpoint with your customers to guide them through the sales funnel, deliver special offerings and increase conversion.
 Display coupon codes, offer free shipping, collect emails with your favourite email automation services, highlight new collections or just welcome the visitors at the right moment and in the right place.
 Select which visitors should see your campaign and in what conditions.
 Use colourful images and text to engage the customers with your offer or message and reach your goal.

     .. fancybox:: img/pop-up-notifications-pro-add-on1.png
-        :alt: Pop-Up Notifications Pro add-on
+        :alt: Pop-Up PRO add-on

     .. fancybox:: img/pop-up-notifications-pro-add-on2.png
-        :alt: Pop-Up Notifications Pro add-on
+        :alt: Pop-Up PRO add-on

     .. fancybox:: img/pop-up-notifications-pro-add-on3.png
-        :alt: Pop-Up Notifications Pro add-on
+        :alt: Pop-Up PRO add-on

 ========
 Features